Bookmaker: United Kingdom

 In 1961, Harold Macmillan's Conservative government legalised betting shops, with tough measures enacted to ensure that bookmakers remained honest.
 A large industry has grown since.
 At one time, there were over 15,000 betting shops.
 Now, through consolidation, they have been reduced to between 9,100 and 9,200 in 2013.
+This number has reduced further to 6,219 as of March 2022, largely as a result of Covid-19 and the forced closure of shops on the UK high street.
 The group of the largest bookmakers in the country, known as the "Big Three", comprises William Hill, Ladbrokes, and Coral.